Press "Enter" to skip to content

 Our regular support group meetings are the first Wednesday of each month, 10:30 – 12:30.
 We are grateful to now be back at the Fort Collins Senior Center!
 And for now, we are streaming the presentation portion of these monthly meetings on Zoom – details are in our newsletter.

-• March Support Meeting: Communication and Swallowing in Parkinson’s Disease
+• March Support Meeting: Sleep and Fatigue in Parkinson's

-March Support Meeting: Communication and Swallowing in Parkinson’s Disease
+March Support Meeting: Sleep and Fatigue in Parkinson's

 Prairie Sage Rooms 2&3